Tahira25/feup-iart/README.md

   - **10** female <img src="res/female-sign.png" height="20" >
   - **10** male <img src="res/male-sign.png" height="20" >

-From all subjects, multiple types of sound recordings (26 voice samples including sustained vowels, numbers, words and short sentences) are taken.
-A group of 26 linear and timeâ€“frequency based features are extracted from each voice sample.
-UPDRS ((Unified Parkinsonâ€™s Disease Rating Scale) score of each patient which is determined by expert physician is also available in this dataset.
+Multiple types of sound recordings (26 voice samples including sustained vowels, numbers, words and short sentences) are take from all subjects.
+A group of 26 linear and time frequency based features are extracted from each voice sample.
+The UPDRS score of each patient (which is determined by an expert physician) is also available in the dataset.
 Therefore, this dataset can also be used for regression.

-After collecting the training dataset which consists of multiple types of sound recordings and performing our experiments, in line with the obtained findings we continued collecting an independent test set from PWP via the same physicianâ€™s examination process under the same conditions.
-During the collection of this dataset, 28 PD patients are asked to say only the sustained vowels 'a' and 'o' three times respectively which makes a total of 168 recordings.
-The same 26 features are extracted from voice samples of this dataset.
-This dataset can be used as an independent test set to validate the results obtained on training set.

-Further details are contained in the following reference -- if you use this dataset, please cite:
-Erdogdu Sakar, B., Isenkul, M., Sakar, C.O., Sertbas, A., Gurgen, F., Delil, S., Apaydin, H., Kursun, O., 'Collection and Analysis of a Parkinson Speech Dataset with Multiple Types of Sound Recordings', IEEE Journal of Biomedical and Health Informatics, vol. 17(4), pp. 828-834, 2013

-Training Data File:
+##### File contents

 Each subject has 26 voice samples including sustained vowels, numbers, words and short sentences.
 The voice samples in the training data file are given in the following order: